pawarherschel/UniOfAalto2ndPhase/HerschelPawar.typ

 Here, spilling means that the hex being spilled into gets a +1 bonus for the resource and you need to indicate which hex is being spilled into by drawing.

 #columns(3)[
-  / 1 stack: cannot spill
+  / 1 stack: can't spill
   #colbreak()
   / 2 stack: upto 3 hexes
   #colbreak()